ALOE: Action-Level Off-Policy Evaluation for Vision-Language-Action Model Post-Training: Appendix

 \textbf{Success rate.} Success rate is the fraction of successful episodes over the total number of evaluation episodes across multiple evaluation rounds.
 An episode is considered successful when the task is completed according to the reward-defined success criteria; it is considered completed (for throughput) when it terminates due to success, failure, or timeout.

 \textbf{Throughput.} Throughput is defined as completed episodes per hour and captures both execution speed and reliability under a fixed time budget.
-Throughput is measured as policy-side throughput only: time for environment reset and scene setup between trials by the human operator is excluded.
+Throughput is measured as successful task completions per hour under successful executions; reset and scene setup time are excluded.
 This exclusion is applied consistently across all compared methods, so relative throughput comparisons remain valid (Fig.~\ref{fig:throughput_generalization}, left).

 \textbf{Unseen object zero-shot generalization.} To evaluate generalization to novel objects, we replace the objects in the Product Sorting task with objects that were never seen during training (different shapes and colors).
 See Fig.~\ref{fig:seen_objects} and Fig.~\ref{fig:unseen_objects} for examples of training vs.\ unseen objects.
 The policy is evaluated without fine-tuning; this setting assesses the VLA's ability to generalize to unseen object appearances and geometries (Fig.~\ref{fig:throughput_generalization}, middle).